edodema/AcCAPTCHA/README.md

 ### Gesture
 - Move your head or face into a specific box, box may have different colors.
 - Finger counting.

+### Misc
+- Maybe put everything in a Docker image.